Table of Contents

 16. When the employees are too negative and their officers too weak, the result is general noncompliance.
 When the officers are too stringent and the common worker too naive, the result is failure.

 17. When the officers are angry and insubordinate, and on meeting the naive give battle on their own account from a feeling of resentment, before the leader can tell whether or not they are in a position to resolve, the result is loss.
-When the leader is weak and without authority; when their commitments are not clear and distinct; when there are
+When the leader is weak and without authority; when their commitments are not clear and distinct; when there are no fixed controls assigned to tasks, and the instructions are formed in a careless random manner, the result is utter disorganisation.
+18. When a Leader, unable to estimate the hazard consequence, allows for inferior mitigation of risk, or mitigates with a wrong control, and neglects to place the right person in control, the result must be failure.

 19. These are six ways of courting defeat, which must be carefully noted by the risk owner who has attained a responsible position.